Happy Head Review 2026: Is the Topical Hair Formula Worth It?

 A 2018 clinical trial conducted by Suchonwanit et al. published in the Journal of the European Academy of Dermatology and Venereology (JEADV; PMID: 29972712) evaluated 40 men with male pattern hair loss over 24 weeks.
 The study found that a combination of 0.25% topical finasteride and 3% minoxidil was significantly superior to minoxidil alone, with 90% of patients in the combination group showing moderate-to-marked photographic improvement.
 The trial demonstrated that combining these two mechanisms provides far superior regrowth results than either treatment alone.

 Happy Head’s primary advantage is its customization.
-Depending on your consultation with one of their board-certified dermatologists, formulas can contain up to 8% minoxidil (higher than the 5% over-the-counter standard), 0.25% to 0.3% finasteride, or 0.1% to 0.3% dutasteride.
-The formulas also include 0.005% to 0.01% retinoic acid (tretinoin) to increase scalp permeability, and 1% hydrocortisone to mitigate potential redness and itching.
+Depending on your consultation with one of their board-certified dermatologists, formulas can contain up to 8% minoxidil (higher than the 5% over-the-counter standard), 0.25% to 0.3% finasteride, or 0.25% to 0.3% dutasteride.
+Some formulas also include approximately 0.001% retinoic acid (tretinoin) to increase scalp permeability, and 1% hydrocortisone to mitigate potential redness and itching, per Happy Head’s own product listings (accessed July 2026).
 For women, Happy Head offers customized formulations that substitute spironolactone (0.5% to 5.0%) for finasteride, providing a safer and clinically appropriate treatment for female pattern hair loss.

 How much does Happy Head cost?